-A great way to explore the flora, fauna, and geology of the park is on a free guided nature walk.
+A great way to explore the park’s flora, fauna, and geology is on a free guided nature walk.
 The naturalist-led walk is held twice a day at 10 am and 2 pm, starting at the American Flagpole near the Visitor Center.
 The naturalists are well versed in areas making for a very informative experience.

 Rock Climbing at Garden of the Gods

 The stunning rock formations in the park make it a rock-climbing paradise.
 The park is one of the world’s most historic climbing venues.
 Sign up for a Front Range Climbing pass that allows you to scramble, climb or rappel, or if you have rock climbing experience, then spend the whole day climbing these mighty rocks.
 Remember to register at the Visitor Center before you embark.

 There is much to explore in this beautiful park, and a great way to see it is to hike along its many trails.
 Free trail maps are available from the Visitor Center’s Information Desk.
 There are fifteen miles of trails to choose from in the garden.
 Hiking opportunities range from easy to moderate levels of difficulty.